Water Leaks

 Although home insurance can cover some secondary damages, policies do not include the replacement of appliances.
 And, as a costly appliance to buy and install, this makes initial damage detection crucial.

-Like sink leaks, locating where the leak is, exactly, can be difficult to know as a drip from above can seep through the insulation making it look like the tank is leaking itself.
+Identifying the exact source of a leak, like a sink leak, can be challenging.
+A drip from above may seep through insulation, making it appear that the tank itself is leaking.
 Leaks can therefore heavily saturate insulating materials before dripping onto the surface below- rendering spot leak detectors useless.

 Furthermore, specific fittings around the tank, including flexible water supply tubes and thread connectors, are all potential areas of leakage.
 If someone finds the exact part to repair, this could save unnecessary replacements.